JetBrains/teamcity-documentation/topics/ldap-integration.md

 __To configure Group membership:__
 1. Create groups in TeamCity manually.
-2. Specify the mapping of LDAP groups to TeamCity groups in the `<TeamCity data directory>/config/ldap\-mapping.xml` file.
+2. Specify the mapping of LDAP groups to TeamCity groups in the `<TeamCity Data Directory>/config/ldap\-mapping.xml` file.
 Use the `ldap-mapping.xml`.[`dist file`](teamcity-data-directory.md) as an example: TeamCity user groups are determined by the [Group Key](managing-users-and-user-groups.md#Managing+User+Groups), LDAP groups are specified by the group DN.
 3. Set the required properties in the `ldap-config.properties` file, the __groups settings__ section:
    * `teamcity.options.groups.synchronize` \- enables user group membership synchronization
    * `teamcity.groups.base` and `teamcity.groups.filter` \- specifies the LDAP base node and filter to find the groups in LDAP (those configured in the `ldap-mapping.xml` file should be a subset of the groups found by these settings)